-During Final Exam Week, students will take a comprehensive final for 1st Semester General Chemistry, assessing all material from the course.
+During Final Exam Week, students will take a comprehensive final, assessing all material from the course.
 The percentage obtained from the final exam will also be used to replace your lowest unit exam score.
 The final is an in person, pencil and paper exam, and is not an optional exam.

-\Tentative Final Exam Date: 12/12
+Tentative Final Exam Date: Thursday 5/8